Personality Profiling + Psychometrics

 Instead of judging and boxing in, these tools seek to create exploration and understanding.
 They are a CONVERSATION STARTER.

 Ability, motivation, values, attitudes, beliefs, interests and many other factors may all affect the “uniqueness of the individual”.
 We are far too complex to map out with one single metric, so of course it is a necessity for psychometric reports to generalise to an extent within their hypothesis.

 Profiling tools can only ever offer insight into a small part of the picture, their purpose is to promote deeper discussion.

-Psychometrics do provide an excellent orientation point though and the role of a psychometric profiler is to transcend their generalisations, negate potential confirmation bias and avoiding labelling.
+Psychometrics can provide a useful orientation point though and the role of a psychometric profiler is to transcend their generalisations, negate potential confirmation bias and avoiding labelling.
 Psychometric assessors do this through coaching to identify where the insights these tests provide can add the greatest value for the individual, their teams and those they interact with.
 And so… the true value of psychometrics comes within the conversations and reflection that they promote, rather than the paper and online reports they create and this is where engaging a professional profiler will assist in ensuring depth of analysis.
 Those of us who are registered on the British Psychological Society register of qualified test users (RQTU) have invested time and energy in ensuring we truly understand the tests we are using and therefore can avoid the pitfalls of surface level assumptions.

 THIS LINK provides deeper background into: Ability versus Personality Profiling and Type versus Trait Tests for those who have a preference for deeper research…